tiennou/Tank-Auth/README.md

 	|       3 | user  | User          |       1 |
 	+---------+-------+---------------+---------+

+The column `full` is there in case you need to output the name of the role in HTML.
+It can be left empty if you'll never use it.

 > Roles are only given once a user has been activated and not before.
 This keeps your tables clean and free from any unnecessary inserts.
 Users are only given 1 role upon registration but if you want to add more roles to a user, you'll have to do it _after_ they're activated using the `add_role()` method to do so.

 ### IV.
-Give user extra permissions outside of their role (Optional)
+(Optional) Give user extra permissions outside of their role
-_Developer's note:_ This is used on a case-to-case basis only.
+__Developer's note:__ This is used on a case-to-case basis only.
 It allows for extended flexibility on how you manage your users.

 1. **Customize your user's permissions.** If you want to give certain user's extra power outside of their role, you can use the `overrides` table for that.
 This table allows you to add permissions outside of a user's role as well as remove permissions already within their role.
 1. **Fields in `overrides` table: `allow`.** This says whether a user can or cannot do a certain permission.
 Use `add_override()` to add to a user's permissions.
 The `flip_override()` method flips the `allow` field from a `1` to a `0` and vice versa.

-> When using the `permit()` method, this checks your existing permissions from your role/s as well as any overrides you may have on certain permissions.
+> When using the `permit()` method, Tank Auth checks your existing permissions from your role/s as well as any overrides you might have before returning a value.
 Cool!

 Custom Registration Fields